peterbergman/tracker/README.md

 # webprog

-My own version of a web analytics platform, developed during a course in backend web programming as a project.
+My own version of a web analytics platform, developed during a course in backend web programming.

 Project includes:
   - A datahandler that stores event data in MongoDB.